 The Floyd Circuit Court is located in room number 413 of the fourth floor of the City County Building, 311 Hauss Square, New Albany, Indiana.
 The Court's offices and Judge's Chamber are located in room number 417.

-Judge Cody is a member of the Floyd County, Indiana State, and American Bar Associations, the American Judicature Society, the Indiana Judges Association, the American Judges Association, the National Council of Juvenile and Family Court Judges, and the Sherman Minton American Inn of Court.
+Judge Brown is the Vice-Chair of the Floyd County Community Corrections Board as well as a member of the Floyd County and Indiana State Bar Associations, the Indiana Judges Association, the National Council of Juvenile and Family Court Judges, One Southern Indiana, the American Legion and New Albany Elks Lodge #270.

 - Courtroom Attire is business casual.